 - How many times have you been drawn into the drama someone created?

 - How many times you got too involved with other people’s problems or negative thinking?

-I daresay many times.
+Thos probably happens in everyone’s life.
 And each time, you tell yourself that you wouldn’t let yourself get involved in such a situation anymore, but yet, you get involved again.

 Next time, someone “invites” you into drama, telling you about their health and other problems, sharing their negative thoughts, worries or fears, or just criticizing or emotionally manipulating you, wait for a moment before reacting.

 You owe it to yourself, not to let anyone manipulate you, or make you feel bad.

 - Are you willing to participate in this drama?

 - Are you willing to spend so much emotional energy?